FahdChalladia/holbertonschool-binary_trees/README.md

 Each task is implemented in its own C file, focusing on a specific operation on a `binary_tree_s` structure.

 - `0-binary_tree_node.c` :
-  Function that creates a binary tree node
+  Function that creates a binary tree node.
+- `2-binary_tree_insert_right.c`
+  Function that inserts a node as the right-child of another node.

 ### Creator: